 On arrival, we didn’t quite have the place to ourselves, but there were few other visitors and social distancing could have been measured in hundreds of metres.
 It is difficult to describe the place, the included photos and link to the video does it so much better than words.
-The wood itself has been open as a source of revenue for the local church for over a hundred years and of course its history goes back much further than that, the Romans absent-mindedly left over 3000 coins there, to be discovered in 1848 by mine workers in three earthenware jars.
-Our visit was completed with a romp around the willow maze and an ice-cream.
+The wood itself has been open as a source of revenue for the local church for over a hundred years and of course, its history goes back much further than that, the Romans absent-mindedly leftover 3000 coins there, to be discovered in 1848 by mine workers in three earthenware jars.
+Our visit was completed with a romp around the willow maze and ice cream.

 On Saturday (1oth June) Jamie and Ruth bought a friend for Maddie from the RSPCA, she is a dwarf rabbit called Wilma.
 Jim came to watch England crush Canada 70:14 at Twickenham.

-Sunday saw Sarah and family travel down to Harborough from Skegness to meet up with Charlotte and family at Willow Bank to watch the England v Italy Euro Final.
+Sunday saw Sarah and her family travel down to Harborough from Skegness to meet up with Charlotte and family at Willow Bank to watch the England v Italy Euro Final.
 Jamie, Ruth and Joey also travelled down to Harborough to watch the match at his friend Bill’s home.
 We had pre-match pizzas to get us into the mood for what we and most of the country hoped would be an England victory.
-An early goal calmed the nerves and a dominant first half performance by the boys in white raised the spirit and the belief that this time ‘football was coming home‘.
-A goal by Italy as they took control of the second half put the nerves on edge again and extra-time didn’t help the blood pressure of either nations.
+An early goal calmed the nerves and a dominant first-half performance by the boys in white raised the spirit and the belief that this time ‘football was coming home.
+A goal by Italy as they took control of the second half put the nerves on edge again and extra time didn’t help the blood pressure of either nation.
 The first half of extra time was fairly even though England certainly had the upper hand in the final session.
 It was during this period that the Italian Chiellini dragged the English striker Saka by the neck to the ground as he was breaking clear of the defence, I cannot think of any sport that after such an incident the player is not sent off.
 With an inevitable penalty shoot-out, most England supporters had resigned themselves to their fate and the inescapable defeat.
-We can now look forward to going through all this again in a years time in Qatar!!!!!
+We can now look forward to going through all this again in a year in Qatar!!!!!

 The following day before returning to Bottesford, Jamie had a morning appointment at the local hospital with his surgeon.
 Afterwards, he, Ruth, Joey and the dogs joined us for lunch and some board and card games.
 Jamie is still using his crutches but is now able to support himself and walk without them.